WarrenRoman/git-utility-belt/README.md

 GIT UTILITY BELT - Useful utililties for helping with everyday GIT duties

-As a dev working on a single project but spread over multiple repos I found wasting a lot of tim.
+As a dev working on a single project but spread over multiple repos I found wasting a lot of time.
 So with this in mind I set out to create a GIT UTILITY BELT to help speed up development.
+Hope this helps someone as it grows and feel free to contribute.

 Currently on the belt: